 To combine an exploration of the Greek capital with a beach break, head to the Athens Riviera.
 Divani Apollon is this beach-lined city suburb’s hidden gem.
-Just a 20-minute taxi ride from the Parthenon in the seaside suburb of Vouliagmeni, this glamorous hotel – which was one of the first to open along this rapidly-becoming-hip strip – also has one of Greece’s largest thalassotherapy spas, making it the perfect place to unwind after a long day of sightseeing.
-“If you really want to do as the locals do, you should also take a dip in the hot-spring-fed thermal lake just next door,” advises Niki Fotiou, the hotel’s marketing director.
+Just a 20-minute taxi ride from the Parthenon in the seaside suburb of Vouliagmeni is this glamorous hotel – which was one of the first to open along this rapidly-becoming-hip strip.
+It also has one of Greece’s largest thalassotherapy spas, making it the perfect place to unwind after a long day of sightseeing.
+“If you want to do as the locals do, you should also take a dip in the hot-spring-fed thermal lake just next door,” advises Niki Fotiou, the hotel’s marketing director.

-For a real dose of the authentic Athenian lifestyle, this cosy, great-value homestay in Elliniko – a residential area of the city 10 minutes’ stroll from a beach- and bar-lined strip of coast that has great transport links to the city centre – is a real haven away from the city’s vibrant bustle.
+For a real dose of the authentic Athenian lifestyle, this cosy, great-value homestay in Elliniko – a residential area of the city ten minutes’ stroll from a beach and a bar-lined strip of coast that has excellent transport links to the city centre – is a real haven away from the city’s vibrant bustle.
 The dazzling white rooms with comfortable beds all have small patios or courtyards, along with private bathrooms.
 Breakfast, which is included in the price of your room, is served in the lemon tree-shaded garden slung with hammocks – and owners Majka and Dimitris will prepare and share an authentic Greek dinner with guests for a small extra charge.

 Aimee Heckel contributed additional reporting to this article.